-Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% and subject to the maximum cap of the state's average weekly wage (\$1,337 in 2024).
+Benefit Amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% and subject to the maximum cap of the state's average weekly wage .
+An employee may receive disability insurance payments in addition to family and medical leave benefits provided the employee is concurrently eligible for both benefits.
+Disability insurance benefits may be offset by family and medical leave benefits paid to the employee pursuant to the terms of a disability insurance policy.